rothgar/justingarrison.com/content/blog/2026-05-19-your-slop-my-sludge.md

 You are still responsible for the quality of your output.
 There used to be a cultural standard, if I created crap, my work was crap.
-This was _eventually_ enforced by leadership, but it is extremely linient toward white men.
+This was _eventually_ enforced by leadership through employee reviews and project assignents.

 Now the culture has shifted to only reward output velocity and the experts are demoted to expertise spell checkers.
+The value I'm allowed to bring is a red squiggly line.
 This is primarily driven by leadership who are the most prolific slingers of slop.

 Your experts are drowning.
-They can't do quality work you hired them to do because all the slop flows towards expertise.
+They can't do quality work you hired them to do because all the slop flows towards the well of knowledge.
-The sludge is clogging the gears of organizational process.
+The sludge is clogging the gears of organizational process and leadership views it as a new coat of paint.

-We're already seeing this in code generation.
+We already see the sludge affecting traditional software development lifecycles.
 PR reviews are the new bottleneck, assuming someone cares.
+Git is too combersome.
+Feedback loops aren't fast enough.
+Maybe we should just vibe in prod.

+Artists are even worse.
 AI "designs" require more fixing than code.
 LLMs don't have taste and design doesn't have a linter.
-Humans you hired are cleaning up crap.
+Humans you hired are cleaning up the crap.

 Marketing is in the same boat.
-No one cares if the content isn't true
+No one cares if the content is true
 Just create more of it.
+The attention economy is being consumed by the snake eating its own tail.

 Anyone on the receiving end of the slop knows this isn't sustainable.
+Anyone on the sending end of the slop doesn't see the exponential effects.
 Expertise requires experience and applying that expertise is slow and thoughtful.
 The pace of output doesn't allow for it.